Education and Tangible Resources:

 Emotional Intensity

 • Emotional Intensity in general → Feels every emotion at level 100, can go from zero to 100 very quickly.
 Not just annoyed, ANGRY, not just lonely, REJECTED, not just happy, ECSTATIC.
+(Over time this can be replaced by feeling nothing on purpose because they get scared to feel it that big anymore.)

 • Big Reactions to Small Things → Could cry or get angry over minor frustrations but suppresses bigger emotions over more substantial things.
 Or could be at stage or burnt out and now upset over small things affecting them so they shut out everything and say nothing bothers them, they are “fine.”